-15. The Society recommends that you create a file and put notes of relevant material over the next 3 years into it to assist with your application for renewal of your accreditation.
+15. The Law Society recommends that you create a file and put notes of relevant material over the next three years into it to assist with your application for renewal of your accreditation.

-16. The Society recommends that you put a reminder in your diary a minimum of 3 months before expiry of your accreditation to remind you to re-apply in good time.
+16. The Law Society recommends that you put a reminder in your diary a minimum of three months before expiry of your accreditation to remind you to re-apply in good time.

 The fee payable to apply be accredited or re-accredited as a mediator is £200 plus vat (£40).
 The fee is non-refundable.